-*The Schingoethe Museum and Art Gallery will be closed Monday, May 6, 2013 until the fall of 2014.*
+The Schingoethe Museum and Art Gallery are currently closed until the fall of 2014.*

+>

-Aurora University is pleased to announce that the Schingoethe Museum and Art Gallery will be relocated to the new Welcome Center, a 21,000-sqaure-foot building that will serve vital purposes, in the fall of 2014.
+> Aurora University is pleased to announce that the Schingoethe Museum and Art Gallery will be relocated to the new Welcome Center, a 21,000-square-foot building that will serve vital purposes, in the fall of 2014.
 One wing of the Welcome Center will house the Schingoethe Museum with collections and exhibits oriented around a large central art gallery.